zeolearn/nodejs-text-tutorial/module5.md

 ## Handling Web Requests

-A web server is a software that handles request sent by client like web and mobile browsers using HTTP protocol and in , a response is sent to these clients to fulfill that request.
+A web server is a software that handles request sent by client like web and mobile browsers using HTTP protocol and in, a response is sent to these clients to fulfill that request.
 This response can be in form of HTML documents, images, style sheets etc. Node.js is used to write the logic to handle these requests and send the response.

 HTTP is a protocol that is used for content delivery.
 This content delivery includes both the requests and responses.
 It is a way of communicating using the internet.
 Node.js has a built-in module to support this and is called HTTP.
 This module is responsible for all the incoming requests and sending the responses to the client.
 To use this module, we require: